-C’mon people, it’s time to use up those vacation days you’ve been saving and visit some bold new destination where you can eat something new, shop somewhere exotic, and most of all, relax.
-Sadly, sometimes vacation planning can be so stressful and time-consuming that it ends up ruining the vacation itself—or at least, provides a major deterrent to trying something new and exciting.
+C’mon people, it’s time to use up those vacation days you’ve been saving and visit some bold new destination where you can eat something new, shop somewhere different, and most of all, relax—just make sure you read up on our travel advice first.
+Sometimes vacay sounds fabulous in theory, but without the right travel tips, planning can be so stressful and time-consuming that it ends up ruining the vacation itself—or at least, provides a major deterrent to trying something new and exciting.

 1. Use an “Incognito Window” when searching for flights and hotels.
 Some companies will boost the prices just because you’ve been searching the web for prices.

 2. If you’re looking to buy a flight ticket, wait until 3 p.m. on Tuesdays.
 Studies indicate this is the cheapest day/time to do it.

 3. Want to travel cheap?
 Opt for a trip during shoulder season or low season whenever possible.
 Sure, the weather might not always be ideal, but you’ll end up going to some of the hottest global spots for a lot less—and that’s usually when the locals are there, so you can skip the annoying tourist hordes.